Prince de Galles – Paris, France (bilingual English / French)

 Citroën and Peugeots pulled up at the front door, one Cadillac V16 and two Rolls Royces.
-A Flapper drove her yellow little Renaults right in front of the entrance.
+A flapper parked her yellow little Renault right in front of the entrance.
 The door swung open.
 A young lady in a straight-cut and loose-fitting dress, dropping the waistline to the hips, arms bare, metres of pearls swung around her neck, got out, leaving the car-door open and walking inside.
 Skirts just below the knee.
 Heels, a scandalous 8cm high.
 T-straps shoes, bobbed hair, excessive make-up.
 Lighting a cigarette at the doorstep.

 The crowd at the bar enjoyed every minute, the party was ‘so jake‘.
 Paris welcomed its latest hotel baby.

 ‘Did you see?
 They have more bathrooms than bedrooms!’

 ‘And there are fish in the pond, in the courtyard!’

 ‘It’s called Patio, Darling!
 That’s Spanish.’

 ‘You know, there is that rumour that the Prince of Wales personally asked Millon, the owner, to build him a modern elegant hotel.’

 ‘Is he here, tonight?’